fracpete/python-weka-wrapper3/doc/source/install.rst

 **Please note:** You need to make sure that the *bitness* of your environment is consistent.
-I.e., if you install a 32-bit version of Python, you need to install a 32-bit JDK and 32-bit numpy (or all of them are 64-bit).
+I.e., if you install a 32-bit version of Python, you need to install a 32-bit JDK (or all of them are 64-bit).

 Perform the following steps: